grantj-re3/FlindersDSpace-csv2xmlstruct/README.md

 and the instructions are being performed by the unprivileged unix user who owns $HOME.

-Create the XML file containing the structure from the CSV file.
+- Create the XML file containing the structure from the CSV file.
 ```
 mkdir ~/opt/csv2xmlstruct/result
 cd ~/opt/csv2xmlstruct/result
 ../bin/csv2xmlstruct_wrap.sh > struct.xml
 ```

+- Copy struct.xml to the DSpace test server (if you ran csv2xmlstruct_wrap.sh on another host)

-Create the DSpace structure under the top-level community defined by struct.xml.
+- Create the DSpace structure under the top-level community defined by struct.xml.
 ```
 # This command should be performed by a DSpace administrator
 /path/to/dspace structure-builder -f struct.xml -o struct_out.xml -e DSPACE_ADMIN_USER@example.com